-Rather walk with a small backpack and eat within the Refugio.
+With this upgrade you hike with a small day backpack carying your personal things.
+The fully equipped tent will be set up when arriving at camp and all meals are provided in and by the Refugio.
 This upgrade includes all camping gear (tent, sleeping bag and mattress) rented at the camping site.

 Would you rather stay inside of a Refugio and sleep in a bed.
 The mountain huts offer dorm rooms with 2 to 4 bunk beds.
 Together with Breakfast and Dinners being served inside of the Refugio and an organized lunchbox.
 Have the outdoor experience in a more comfortable way.